 Makes about 3 cups.
 Each serving, ⅓ cup.

-To make the job of coring apples quickly and easily, cut them in half and use a melon baler to remove the center.
+To make the job of coring apples quickly and easily, cut them in half and use a melon baller to remove the center.

 This applesauce will keep for several weeks covered in the refrigerator.

 You can cut the sugar down by using a blend of ½ sugar and ½ Splenda or Equal.
-Or use all sugar substitute if desired.
+Or use all sugar substitutes if desired.

 This applesauce is terrific to serve as a side with chicken, meat, or pork.
 We also like it as a topping for waffles, French toast or even reduced-fat ice cream or frozen yogurt.
 It also makes a quick and healthy snack to eat just by itself.